RevinderDev/rev-dl/README.md

 * make it so the NEXT song in queue is downloaded during playing of the song, so that the user doesn't have too long of a delay between songs.
 * resolve issue with lacking ffmpeg on a system to decode music file.
 (VLC throws some weird error then)
+* some kind of testing/tests would be nice lmao